stcol316/confluent-kafka/README.md

 # Overview
-A repo experimenting with event driven architecture consisting of 2 small Python applications;
+A repo experimenting with event driven architecture using Kafka and Flink consisting of 2 Python applications;

 - A simple Kafka producer-consumer setup for processing weather data.
 - A real-time stock market analytics platform built with Apache Flink and Kafka, featuring automated price monitoring and Slack alert generation.
 Visualisation for your selected stock ticker via Grafana with InfluxDB.